September 7, 2021

 As mentioned, dishwashers require regular cleaning, as they have a filtration system where food scraps and other unsavory debris can build up and create havoc.
 There are steps you can take, however, to keep your dishwasher running clean, fresh, and efficient, and free of clogs.

-1. Clear the Garbage Disposal
+1. Clear The Garbage Disposal

 The cause of your clog may not actually be the dishwasher, but the garbage disposal, especially if the drain for the dishwasher runs through the disposal.
 Make sure to clean out your disposal regularly, and keep it free from debris and other items.
 Clogs in the garbage disposal can lead to standing water and backups in the dishwasher.
 Loosen the clogs, and run the garbage disposal completely to clear them out.